Youth Project Manager

-Being a young carer has an impact on a child’s education, on their social life and relationships, and on their mental and physical wellbeing.
-The theme of this year’s Young Carers Festival was ‘Fit for the Future,’ with consultations and activities designed around what young carers need to be physically and mentally prepared for their future.
+Being a young carer has an impact on a child’s education, on their social life and relationships and on their mental and physical wellbeing.
+The theme of this year’s Young Carers Festival was ‘Fit for the Future,’.
+There were consultations and activities designed around what young carers need to be physically and mentally prepared for their future.

-We found only 17.5% of the young carers we spoke to exercised or undertook physical activity every day, and nearly 30% of the young carers we spoke to exercised on 2 or fewer days per week.
-When we asked the young carers about the type of activity that they usually participated in, or that they would like to try, individual activities such as cycling, running, gymnastics, and martial arts were the most popular.
-Team sports were also popular, with football and basketball the most commonly mentioned of these.
+We found only 17.5% of the young carers we spoke to exercised or undertook physical activity every day.
+Nearly 30% of the young carers we spoke to exercised on 2 or fewer days per week.
+When we asked the young carers about the type of activity that they usually participated in or that they would like to try, individual activities such as cycling, running, gymnastics, and martial arts were the most popular.
+Team sports were also popular.
+With football and basketball the most commonly mentioned of these.
 It was also notable that a large number of the young carers recognised that walking – walking to school, walking the family dog – was also a valuable physical activity.

 When asked, “How do you feel about sport and physical activity?”
-60% of the responses were positive, 15% negative, and 25% neutral, with most young carers mentioning that sport and physical activity made them feel ‘happy’.
+60% of the responses were positive, 15% negative, and 25% neutral.
+Many young carers mentioned that sport and physical activity made them feel ‘happy’.
 A significant number, however, noted that they felt ‘self-conscious’ or ‘judged’.
 It is worth noting that the young carers who attend the Festival may not be fully representative of all young carers given the social and active nature of attending such an event.

 We also asked the young carers what might encourage them to do more exercise or activity.
-“Social support” such as being able to go with a friend or family member accounted for a third of the responses, with “opportunities” and “time” also common themes.
-The young carers wanted a variety of activity choices and mentioned that accessibility, cost, and having the freedom to choose were important factors.
-They also spoke about the difficulty of “fitting it all in” – school, homework, their caring responsibilities, and physical activity and exercise.
+“Social support” such as being able to go with a friend or family member accounted for a third of the responses.
+With “opportunities” and “time” also common themes.
+The young carers wanted a variety of activity choices.
+Mentioning that accessibility, cost, and having the freedom to choose were important factors.
+They also spoke about the difficulty of “fitting it all in” – school, homework, their caring responsibilities, and physical activity.

-Our time at the Young Carers Festival tells us that there is more work to be done: policy work to ensure that young carers receive the support that they need to be active and to enjoy life; awareness raising work to ensure that our sports workforce are aware of the challenges young carers face, and to ensure that young carers are made aware of the benefits of physical activity, and the variety of options available; and more research into how we can encourage young carers – and all young people – to be physically active.
+Our time at the Young Carers Festival tells us that there is more work to be done.
+Policy work to ensure that young carers receive the support that they need to be active and to enjoy life.
+Awareness raising work to ensure that our sports workforce are aware of the challenges young carers face, and to ensure that young carers are made aware of the benefits of physical activity, and the variety of options available.
+As well as more research into how we can encourage young carers – and all young people – to be physically active.

-If you work with young carers in Hampshire and the Isle of Wight, and would like to discuss how you can help them to be more physically active through a dedicated Satellite Club, please get in touch with…
+If you work with young carers in Hampshire and the Isle of Wight, and would like to discuss how you can help them to be more physically active through a dedicated Energise YOUth project, please get in touch with Emma.